dub9999/dbus-solcast-forecast/README.md

 - Without an API key there is no chance to successfully obtain valid API results.

 This repository must be installed on /data to survive to firmware updates.
-- Create a repository '/data/dbus-solcast-forecast' in the venus device and copy all files and subfolders of this repository.
+- Create a repository '/data/projects/dbus-solcast-forecast' in the venus device and copy all files and subfolders of this repository.
 - Adjust the empty file 'solcast_url.cfg' with the complete solcast API url for the site including api_key parameter.
 - Open 'solcastforecast.py' and adjust the constant DEFAULT_SAVE_PATH to show where program must read and save the consumption history file and where to find the log file.
 The actual default saving path is set to usb key: /run/media/sda1.
 If DEFAULT_SAVE_PATH is not accessible, the current folder is used.
 - Copy the file named 'consumption_history.json' to the default saving path and adjust 30 mn values with realistic 30mn consumption values for the site.
 To start working with wrong consumption values and wait for the values to be automatically adjusted by the code, call the code with argument -s and let it run for hours.
 In any case, the file named 'consumption_history.json' must exists at the expected path with correct json data structure).

-To lauch manually from console without options, type the command './run.sh' while in the /data/dbus-solcast-forecast folder.
+To lauch manually from console without options, type the command './run.sh' while in the /data/projects/dbus-solcast-forecast folder.

 Nota: do not forget to make 'run.sh' file executable after transferring the module in the Multiplus.

-To lauch automatically at system start up, insert a 'rc.local' file in '/data' with the following instructions (or add the instruction to the 'rc.local' file if it exists): python3 /data/dbus-solcast-forecast/solcastforecast.py
+To lauch automatically at system start up, insert a 'rc.local' file in '/data' with the following instructions (or add the instruction to the 'rc.local' file if it exists): python3 /data/projects/dbus-solcast-forecast/solcastforecast.py

-To stop the program nicely, just create an empty file named 'kill' in the '/data/dbus-solcast-forecast' folder.
-This will result in having the actual consumption forecast saved at the location used to save the values.
+To stop the program nicely, just create an empty file named 'kill' in the '/data/projects/dbus-solcast-forecast' folder.
+This will result in having the actual consumption history saved at the location used to save the values.
 The file named 'kill' will be deleted automatically.

 ## Sources used to develop this code and thanks